Tap here to get 5 Secrets to Stress Free Dinners

 Tips and Tricks

 • Grate your own cheese.
 The melty cheese is one of the highlights of this recipe.
-Block cheese that you grate yourself will melt a lot better than pre-shredded cheese.
+A block of cheese that you grate yourself will melt a lot better than pre-shredded cheese.

 • Make it vegetarian.
 Swap the meat that you brown at the beginning for vegetables.
 Good options are carrots, celery, zucchini, and bell peppers.
-Sauce them in 2 tablespoons of olive oil before moving on to step 4.
+Sauce them in two tablespoons of olive oil before moving on to Step 4.

 • Swap the ground beef for ground turkey.
-Brown the ground turkey in 2 tablespoons of olive oil.
+Brown the ground turkey in two tablespoons of olive oil.

 What to Serve with Baked Spaghetti